Colorless

 Cut influences light return, style, and visual size appearance.
 Below are common cut directions.

-Balanced brilliance and a classic silhouette.
+Balanced brilliance and classic silhouette.

 Modern square profile with strong sparkle.

-Step-cut lines with a calm, editorial look.
+Step-cut lines with a refined look.

-Brilliant style with crisp edges — versatile.
+Brilliant cut with crisp edges.

-Elongated silhouette with dramatic sparkle lines.
+Elongated shape with dramatic brilliance.

 Independent Grading